openedx/edx-platform/docs/en_us/olx/source/components/video-components.rst

 Video Components
 #################################

-You can add video components to a vertical, or unit, in your course.
+You can add video components to any container in your course (such as a vertical or sequential).
+Studio places all video components inside verticals (which it calls units).

 See: